 Acts 17:30: [Paul said] “Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent. . . .”

-In addition, there are a number of other scriptures that specifically mention the word repentance, rather than the word repent, and all of them pertain to people who are not already Christians.
+Also, there are a number of scriptures that specifically mention the word repentance.
+And, like in the scriptures that mention the word repent, all of these scriptures pertain to people who are not already Christians.
 Among these scriptures are the following:

 Matthew 3:11: I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.